yasakei/neutron/README.md

 - **Dynamically Typed:** No need to declare the type of a variable.
 - **C-like Syntax:** Familiar syntax for developers who have used C, C++, Java, or JavaScript.
-- **Rich Standard Library:** A growing standard library with modules for math, data conversion, and web development.
+- **Rich Standard Library:** A comprehensive standard library with modules for math, system operations, HTTP client, JSON processing, time operations, and data conversion.
 - **Object-Oriented:** Supports classes, methods, and the `this` keyword.
-- **Built-in Functions:** A set of useful built-in functions for common tasks.
+- **Built-in Functions:** A set of useful built-in functions for string manipulation, type conversion, and console output.
-- **Modular:** Supports modules for organizing code.
+- **Modular:** Supports both native C++ modules and Neutron language modules for organizing code.
-- **REST API Framework:** The Nexus module provides tools for building REST APIs.
+- **Binary Compilation:** Convert scripts to standalone executables with full module support.

 ## Getting Started